sourpuh/ffxiv_waymarkstudio/README.md

 WMS contains a set of community presets from https://github.com/Em-Six/FFXIVWaymarkPresets/wiki.
 If you have a preset that you want to include in community presets, follow the support process to suggest the preset.

 ## Triggers
 Triggers are cylindrical regions that automatically load presets when you enter them.
-Presets were designed for criterion dungeons so you can place a trigger before each boss to automatically load their presets when you need them.
+Triggers were designed for criterion dungeons so you can place a trigger before each boss to automatically load their presets when you need them.

 To use triggers:
 1. Open the trigger editor window with the '🏁' button.
 Press 'Place Trigger' to begin creation.